Game & Watch

 Most titles featured a “Game A” and a “Game B” button, with Game B usually being a faster, more difficult version of Game A. Although the majority of the games sported a harder difficulty mode, there were a handful of exceptions.
 In the game Squish Game B is radically different as the player must touch aliens to eliminate them as opposed to avoiding moving walls.
 In the games Judge, Boxing, Donkey Kong 3 and Donkey Kong Hockey, Game B is a two-player mode, while the games Climber, Balloon Fight and Super Mario Bros. do not have a Game B option at all.

 The Game & Watch series of devices were a massive success for Nintendo going on to sell a combined total of 43.4 million units worldwide over its lifecycle.
 Nintendo reintroduced the series by releasing the Game & Watch Gallery series, five compilation games released for the Game Boy, Game Boy Color and Game Boy Advance between 1995 and 2002.
 The games featured the original ports, as well as a new modernized version starring the Super Mario characters.
-Ball was rereleased exclusively through Club Nintendo to celebrate the 30th anniversary of Game & Watch and on November 13, 2020 Nintendo released a limited addition Super Mario Bros.
-Game & watch to celebrate the 35th Anniversary of Super Mario Bros.
+Ball was rereleased exclusively through Club Nintendo to celebrate the 30th anniversary of Game & Watch and on November 13, 2020 Nintendo released a limited edition Super Mario Bros.
+Game & Watch to celebrate the 35th Anniversary of Super Mario Bros.
+During the 35th Anniversary of The Legend of Zelda, Nintendo once again created a limited edition Game & Watch handheld containing three Legend of Zelda games and a modified version of the Game & Watch game Vermin starring Link.
 The Game & Watch made handheld video game consoles vastly popular, paving the way for other electronic handheld games.

 Different Game & Watch Series: